 More than just maintenance

 Asset management is often connected to the maintenance processes of assets.
-In the case of Enterprise Asset Management, the scope of assets includes the real estate portfolio assets and the associated management process.
+In the case of Enterprise Asset Management, the scope of assets includes the challenges associated with real estate portfolio assets and the associated management process.
 This includes understanding the location of assets within space, identifying who is utilizing the assets, and understanding the financial impact.
 EAM software is, therefore, much more comprehensive than Computerized Maintenance Management Software (CMMS).

 Learn more about Enterprise Asset Management